 I work for a company that focuses on database consulting – Xtivia.
 I’ve worked there since October of 2014.
 I lead a team of DB2 DBAs who serve multiple clients and come to work to different challenges every day.
 It’s a dynamic environment with lots of opportunity to learn new things.
 Before that, I worked in a role that primarily focused on the build and support of DB2 databases for WebSphere Commerce environments.
 I started my career with IBM for about 7 years, as a Physical DBA for a number of different DB2 databases both internal to IBM and in support of IBM Global Services’ clients.

-I blog on topics related to DB2 and/or to WebSphere Commerce.
+I blog on topics related to all areas of DB2 and some WebSphere Commerce topics.
 I try to come up with both the big and the little topics that I wish I had been able to find better information on or that I think might help others.
 I’m always happy to get comments and suggestions, so if there’s a topic you’re looking for more information on, let me know.

 I don’t make much direct money from blogging.
-February 2012 was the first month where my little ads managed to pay my most basic hosting costs (literally hosting provider costs, not counting domain registration, premium theme, plugin costs, etc).
+I can just about pay my hosting costs with ad revenue.
 I find time to blog on my lunch break and in the evenings, and really am enjoying doing it.

-My current goal is to post 2-3 times a week.
+My current goal is to post once a week.
 I frequently schedule posts ahead of time to make sure of this.
-My goal is also for at least one of those to be a deeply technical look at something, including syntax and so forth.

 My Twitter ID: @ember_crooks